Two15/github-better-filters/README.md

 $ gulp dist
 ```

-The `/dist` folder will contain ready to dist packages (except of Safari, that require manual build).
+The `/dist` folder will contain ready to dist packages.

 # License